 The game itself is played under the state's regulated archery framework.
-A recognised local organiser — often referred to simply as Club Juwai or the Juwai Archery Association in everyday talk — hosts the event at a designated ground.
-Licensed archers shoot arrows at a cylindrical bamboo target, counters record every arrow that lands, and the last two digits of that tally become the winning number for the round.
+A recognised local organiser, often referred to simply as Club Juwai or the Juwai Archery Association in everyday talk, hosts the event at a designated ground.
+Licensed archers shoot arrows at a cylindrical bamboo target, counters record every arrow that lands, and the last two digits of that tally become the result number for the round.

 Here is how the round flows, step by step: